ThomasTeklu/Active-Directory-Walkthrough/README.md

 ![image](https://github.com/user-attachments/assets/219b3968-7517-4cbf-b792-668d4213b37f)

 If you do, you're GPO was successfully configured.
-Now log into the DC and unlock the account from within ADUC.
+Now you'll log into the DC and unlock the account from within ADUC.

 Within your domain, right click on the employees OU and select "find".
 Type in the name of the account you locked out and hit enter.
 The account should pop up in the bottom section of the window.
 In turn, right click on the account and select "properties".
 Then navigate to the Account tab.
-Within it, you'll see a blank check box saying "Unlock account" next to it along with a small description of the account being locked:
+Within it, you'll see a blank check box saying "Unlock account" next to it along with a small description of the account's status:

 ![image](https://github.com/user-attachments/assets/284177ea-f63d-4f40-8915-823707cb7e98)